-The Scottish Government target for smoking cessation relates to the number of quits at 3 months from the 40% most deprived postcodes.
+The Scottish Government target for smoking cessation relates to the number of guits at 3 months from the 40% most deprived postcodes.
 Performance for 2019/20 for Glasgow was 13.9% above target (1389 against target of 1219).

-- 'I was blown away by how easy it was to quit with Champix and the support of my local stop smoking service' - 'I quit for money and health and I haven't looked back since I stopped' - 'The encouragement I got from the advisers and the money I saved helped me quit for good.
+- 'I was blown away by how easy it was to guit with Champix and the support of my local stop smoking service' - 'I guit for money and health and I haven't looked back since I stopped' - 'The encouragement I got from the advisers and the money I saved helped me guit for good.
 I feel healthier now and I can really see the difference since I quit' - A small service user consultation was undertaken with clients who had disengaged with the service between 4 and 12 weeks of their attempted quit, in order to inform the service about things they could perhaps do differently to prevent this.
 The results, as shown below, demonstrated that people seemed largely satisfied with the service and the support they received.
 'Personal reasons' and that it was 'not the right time for them' were the most commonly cited factors behind them leaving the service.
-Discussions have, however, taken place at the Glasgow City Tobacco Group, and learning from this report will influence service delivery in the coming year
+Discussions have, however, taken place at the Glasgow City Tobacco Group, and learning from this report will influence service delivery in the coming year have done differently?
+Were you happy with venue, date and time?
+Did vou receive a warm welcome from advisors? you received? back to the clinic?